CLSherrod/clsherrod.github.io/_pages/projects/obtf.md

 This page exists as a quiet pointer — and a reminder that sometimes the best system is the one that asks the least of you.

-Write more.
+- Write more
-Decide less.
+- Decide less
-Keep it simple.
+- Keep it simple

 ## Learn More
 Read my essay on [How Smart Notes Transformed My Productivity and Well-being](https://christophersherrod.com/smart-notes/)